oneapi-src/oneDAL/docs/source/contribution/threading.rst

 The API of the layer is defined in
 `threading.h <https://github.com/oneapi-src/oneDAL/blob/main/cpp/daal/src/threading/threading.h>`_.
+Please be aware that those APIs are not publicly defined.
+So they can be changed at any time without any notification.

 This chapter describes common parallel patterns and primitives of the threading layer.